Treat your tastebuds with this tasty Roasted Red Pepper Hummus. It is full of healthy goodness and smooth, creamy chickpeas!

 After roasting, cover the peppers with a bowl and let steam for 15 minutes.
 This makes removal of the skin easier.

 In case you are wondering about the black liners on my baking sheet – my aunt sent me these amazing reusable, non-stick teflon liners from Germany for our wedding.
-This product listing on Amazon looks just like it.

 After steaming, pull out the stem and seeds.
 Open the pepper from one side and remove any remaining seeds from the inside.